esteinig/cerebro/README.md

 Let's step through some common tasks and core functions of `Cerebro` and its Docker stack.

+❗ You do not need the `Docker` stack for core functions - you can run the Nextflow pipelines separately or use the `Cerebro CLI` for data manipulation and processing of pipeline outputs.

 ### Nextflow pipelines

-❗ You do not need the `Docker` stack if you want to run only the Nextflow pipelines, or the command-line interface binary for data manipulation and core utility tasks around pipeline outputs.

 Nextflow pipelines are purposefully decoupled from the API/DB/App so that data can be analysed and summarized into the database models within a secure network (i.e. where primary samples are sequenced).
 These models can then be transfered outside the secure network e.g. by uploading to a web-deployment of the Docker stack, as it does not contain potentially identifiable information like incidental host sequences which may be abundant in some clinical sample types.